 There are numerous ways that hybrid leaders can create social cohesion – they need to create opportunities for their team members to socialise, and they need to make an effort to engage with each of their team members on a personal level.
 (You can find more ideas about how to create social cohesion in a hybrid workplace here).
 Should leaders manage this, they will find that opinions and ideas flow far more freely within their team, and that, what’s more, their team members are far happier.

 Hybrid working has many benefits, but they don’t come for free.
 The transition from the office to the hybrid workplace needs to be accompanied by the equally important transition from transactional to transformational forms of leadership.
-If this transition is to be a success, organizations are going to have to provide their leaders with the support and training they need to become the hybrid leaders of tomorrow.
+If this transition is to be a success, organisations are going to have to provide their leaders with the support and training they need to become the hybrid leaders of tomorrow.